Flexiblefabric/Tien-Len/README.md

 **Pass** to skip your turn (subject to the first‑turn rule).
 AI turns are handled automatically.

-The GUI supports a few convenience features:
+### Tkinter GUI features

+- Resizable layout; card buttons scale when the window changes size.
+- **F11** toggles full-screen mode.
-- Press **Enter** to play the currently selected cards or **Space** to pass.
+- Press **Enter** to play selected cards or **Space** to pass.
-- In the Tkinter version the card buttons resize when you resize the window or press **F11** for full‑screen.
-The Pygame interface now rebuilds its sprites whenever the window size changes or full‑screen is toggled.
-- Adjust AI difficulty (Easy/Normal/Hard) from the **Options > Settings** dialog.
+- Adjust AI difficulty (Easy/Normal/Hard) from **Options > Settings**.
-- Pick an AI personality (Aggressive/Defensive/Random) and toggle lookahead for Hard difficulty from the same dialog.
+- Choose an AI personality (Aggressive/Defensive/Random) and enable lookahead for Hard difficulty.

+### Pygame GUI features

+- Sprite-based interface with simple animations.
+- Press **F11** to toggle full-screen.
+- Recreates sprites when the window is resized but no dynamic scaling of layout is implemented yet.
+- Press **Enter** or **Space** for the usual shortcuts.
+- Settings and menu overlays similar to the Tkinter version.

 Displaying card images requires the **Pillow** library, which is included in `requirements.txt`.
 Install dependencies (including Pillow